Understanding the Google BigQuery Interface: A Guide

 Navigating Between Tables

 To navigate between tables, use the tabs at the top of the Details pane.
-You can open multiple tables in tabs and split the view to compare them side by side.
+You can open multiple tables in tabs and split the view to compare them.
 This helps you quickly switch between different resources or datasets within the same project.

 GA4 exports data into specific tables within your dataset.
-Use the Explorer Pane to locate the GA4 dataset.
+Use the Explorer Pane to locate the Google Analytics 4 dataset.

 Click on the ‘analytics_' dataset to view three to four data tables.
 Each dataset consists of one or more data tables.